-Trough levels >6 mcg/mL (and especially >10 mcg/mL) have been associated with toxicity in several reports.
+Trough levels above 6 mcg/mL (and especially >10 mcg/mL) have been associated with toxicity in several reports.

-Trough levels <1 mcg/mL have been associated with suboptimal response in several reports.
+Trough levels below 1 mcg/mL have been associated with suboptimal response in several reports.

 Voriconazole metabolism may be altered by coadministration of drugs that metabolically induce or inhibit CYP2C19 or by genetic polymorphisms that affect enzyme activity.

 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature

 1. Andes D, Pascual A, Marchetti O: Antifungal therapeutic drug monitoring: established and emerging indications.
 Antimicrob Agents Chemother 2009;53(1):24-34

 2. Hope WW, Billaud EM, Lestner J, Denning DW: Therapeutic drug monitoring for triazoles.
 Curr Opin Infect Dis 2008;21:580-586